- What is the fastest way to adjust to high altitude?

 - Do you burn more calories at altitude?

-- Is running harder at high altitude?
+- Is it harder to sleep at high altitude?

 What is the fastest way to adjust to high altitude?